rishjaiswal/java-codebook/src/string/README.md

 - String class is an immutable class whereas StringBuffer and StringBuilder classes are mutable.
 - StringBuffer is synchronized i.e. thread safe.
-It means two threads can't call the methods of StringBuffer simultaneously.StringBuffer is less efficient than StringBuilder.
+- It means two threads can't call the methods of StringBuffer simultaneously.StringBuffer is less efficient than StringBuilder.
 - StringBuilder is non-synchronized i.e. not thread safe.
-It means two threads can call the methods of StringBuilder simultaneously.
+- It means two threads can call the methods of StringBuilder simultaneously.
 StringBuilder is more efficient than StringBuffer

+NOTE :
+asStrs[i] = String.valueOf(nums[i]);
+String.valueOf(charArray);
+String max = hm.keySet().toString();
+res = res + Integer.toString(i);
+sb.toString()